Once an asset is selected from a worklist (Asset list), it will automatically load a proxy (copy) into the media player.

-Press the play/pause button at the left bottom of the media window or from the navigation controls in the navigation module below the player to view the media content in the media player.
+Press the play/pause button at the left bottom of the mediaplayer window or use the navigation controls in the navigation module below the player to view the media player's media content.

 The same player in all every Mediabank applications